n0vajay05/PGS-METATRON/README.md

 - Code signing certificates or passwords.
 - Compiled PingCastle binary and debug symbols.

-PingCastle is large enough that its compiled EXE should be built locally instead of committed to GitHub.
+PingCastle is large enough that its compiled EXE should be built locally.

 ## Windows Build Prerequisites